 - Develop critical methodologies, including the ability to engage in source criticism and to approach ancient civilizations on their own terms.

-How does the classical humanities certificate fit into my educational goals?
+How does the classical studies certificate fit into my educational goals?

-While there are a wide variety of reasons to visit an advisor, there seem to be two recurring questions:
+While there are a wide variety of reasons to visit your major advisor, there seem to be two recurring questions:

 1. Can I complete the certificate during the time I have left at UW?

 2. Which classes will be offered in the future?